Driving While Suspended or Revoked

 Speeding 26 to 34 mph over the posted speed limit:

 A recent change in the law makes it a Class B misdemeanor if you are speeding in this range.
 Furthermore, the law does not allow a sentence of court supervision, so speeding 26-24 over the limit is a mandatory misdemeanor conviction.
-For more on court supervision and convictions, see the Criminal Law page.
+For more on court supervision and convictions, contact our office, as we are traffic ticket Yorkville specialists.
 That means a plea or finding of guilty will result in a conviction that will appear both on your driving record and on your criminal record.
 Depending on your driving record, it may be possible to get the charge reduced to a petty offense.

 Speeding 35+ mph over the posted speed limit: